-- T 14.6.6 It is strictly forbidden to switch the ASMS to the "On" position if a person is inside the vehicle. - T 14.6.7 After switching the ASMS to the "On" position, the vehicle must not start moving, until R2D is entered (Figure 17). - T 14.6.8 The ASMS must be fitted with a "lockout/tagout" capability to prevent accidental activation of the AS.
+- T 14.5.6 It is strictly forbidden to switch the ASMS to the "On" position if a person is inside the vehicle. - T 14.5.7 After switching the ASMS to the "On" position, the vehicle must not start moving, until R2D mode is entered, see Figure 15. - T 14.5.8 The ASMS must be fitted with a "lockout/tagout" capability to prevent accidental activation of the AS.
 The ASR must ensure that the ASMS is locked in the off position whenever the vehicle is outside the dynamic area or driven in manual mode.

-T14.7 Steering Actuation
+T14.6 Steering Actuation

-- T 14.7.1 Steering system actuation (movement) must only happen if the vehicle is R2D. - T 14.7.2 The steering system may remain active during an emergency brake maneuver while the vehicle is in movement. - T 14.7.3 Manual steering must be possible without manual release steps (e.g. operating manual valves / (dis-) connecting mechanical elements) while the ASMS is switched "Off".
+- T 14.6.1 Steering system actuation, i.e. movement, must only happen if the vehicle is in R2D mode. - T 14.6.2 The steering system may remain active during an emergency brake maneuver while the vehicle is in movement. - T 14.6.3 Manual steering must be possible without manual release steps, e.g. operating manual valves and/or (dis-) connecting mechanical elements, while the ASMS is switched "Off".

-T14.8 Actuator Decoupling
+T 14.7 Actuator Decoupling

-- T 14.8.1 It is not allowed to remove any parts of the ASfor dynamic events. - T 14.8.2 The actuators may be disconnected for manual driving if: - no parts including bolts, clips, etc. are removed for disconnection i.e. they must never loose the physical contact to the disconnection mechanism. - the disconnection mechanism cannot block manual operation in any position. - the disconnection mechanism is securely locked in both positions.
+- T 14.7.1 It is not allowed to remove any parts of the ASfor dynamic events. - T 14.7.2 The actuators may be disconnected for manual driving if: - no parts including bolts, clips, etc. are removed for disconnection i.e. they must never loose the physical contact to the disconnection mechanism. - the disconnection mechanism cannot block manual operation in any position. - the disconnection mechanism is securely locked in both positions.

-T14.9 Autonomous System Status Definitions
+T14.8 Autonomous System Status Definitions

-- T14.9.1 The Emergency Brake System (EBS) is considered to be "activated", if the power supply path defined in T15.2.2 is cut after passing the initial checkup sequence (T15.3.1).
-Brakes may only be released after performing manual steps. - T14.9.2 The status of the AS must be determined according to the flowchart in Figure 17. - T 14.9.3 R2D may only be activated by the "Go" signal from the RES, after the system has remained in "AS Ready" for at least 5 s. - T 14.9.4 Performing manual steps, other than activating the TS, at the vehicle while the ASMS is switched "On" is prohibited.
+- T 14.8.1 The Emergency Brake System (EBS) is considered to be "activated", if the power supply path defined in T 15.2.2 is cut after passing the initial checkup sequence, see T 15.3.1.
+Brakes may only be released by operating the deactivation point(s) defined in T 15.1.7. - T 14.8.2 The EBS is no longer considered to be activated, if all brakes have been released using the deactivation point(s) defined in T 15.1.7. - T 14.8.3 The status of the AS must be determined according to the flowchart in Figure 15. - T 14.8.4 R2D mode may only be entered by the "Go" signal from the RES, after the system has remained in "AS Ready" for at least 5 s. - T 14.8.5 Performing manual steps, other than activating the TS, at the vehicle while the ASMS is switched "On" is prohibited.